Immersive-Design-Group/GBAHCI/pages/prechi.md

 # About the Forum|关于此次活动

-This forum aims to provide an opportunities for HCI researchers based in Greater Bay Area of China to share their work that are in work-in-progress, to be published or have been pulbished at latest or upcoming HCI venues (such as ACM CHI, UIST, CSCW, Ubicomp, etc.).
-As the name indicates, we expect this to be a stage for authors-to-be in the upcoming ACM CHI Conference while inviting other researchers who have publication records in HCI conferences.
+This forum aims to provide an opportunity for HCI researchers based in the Greater Bay Area of China to share their work which is in work-in-progress, to be published or has been published at the latest or upcoming HCI venues (such as ACM CHI, UIST, CSCW, Ubicomp, etc.).
+As the name of the forum indicates, we expect it to be a stage for authors-to-be in the upcoming ACM CHI Conference while inviting other researchers with publication records in HCI conferences.
 This event is a one-day, on-site exclusive experience without options for virtual participation, and no proceedings will be published.

-This forum is internally organized with participants initially communicated from within the collaborative institutions in Greater Bay Area of China.
-However, we expect our community will grow by including other researchers and practitioners from organizations and areas.
-If you are interested in participating this event or being part of this community, please contact us.
+As this event marks its inaugural trial, the forum is internally organized, with participants initially communicating from within the collaborative institutions in the Greater Bay Area of China.
+However, we anticipate our community to grow by encompassing other researchers and practitioners from outside the initial institutions, and remain to be open to refining organization of this event as we grow.
+If you are interested in participating in this event or being part of this community, please contact us.

 ---